Common Trillium, Giant Wakerobin

 Uses (San Mateo County Parks prohibits removal of any natural material)

-- Native people made a heated poultice for chest pains and a poultice of the bulb scrapings to treat burns
+- Native people made a heated poultice for chest pains and a poultice of rhizome scrapings to treat burns

-- CAUTION – Trillium fruit and roots contain saponins, which if eaten in large quantities, can cause vomiting and diarrhea (Sanders 2020)
+- CAUTION – Trillium fruit and roots contain saponins, which if eaten in large quantities, can cause gastrointestinal distress (Sanders 2020)

 - Trillium (TRIL-ee-um) – Latin for “three,” referring to plant parts in sets of threes